 Although there is no requirement that you use any organization or attorney/accredited representative to file your case, there are reasons why it makes common sense.
 1) Any legitimate agency or attorney will file a Form known as a G-28 if they represent your interest as a petitioner, beneficiary or applicant.
 One of the best things about this is that the USCIS then has to send all appointments and receipts- any correspondence- to both you and our office.
 What this means in practical terms is that the chances of you not receiving a timely appointment are greatly lessened.
-This is of great importance in a field where even missing one appointment usually derails the application. ( Since USCIS fees shot up in 2007, this is also a way to ensure that your sizable investment in money and time is not lost.)
+This is of great importance in a field where even missing one appointment usually derails the application.

 Secondly, and probably most importantly, submitting an Immigration filing is one of the most serious and important documents you will ever file.
 Outside of getting married and starting a family, becoming a legal permanent resident or citizen of our country is one of the most life changing experiences.
 The legal ramifications and far reaching consequences of an insufficient or botched application cannot be overemphasized.
 NTA’s (Notices To Appear) or Deportation notices are now issued much more readily on non-qualifying cases because of the extra personnel available.
 A consultation prior to filing with one of our staff is always a good idea.
 No appointment is necessary for consultations and they are free.